Business Schools in Minnesota

 - Minnesota State University-Moorhead – #101 in Top Regional Universities Midwest, #26 in Top Public Schools, #312 in Best Undergraduate Business School Programs, #156 in Best Online MBA Programs

 - University of St. Thomas – #133 in Best Part-time MBA Programs, #83 in Best Colleges for Veterans, #124 in Top National Universities

 Undergraduate Business Schools in Minnesota

 The average program cost of an undergraduate business degree in Minnesota is $19,621, and six schools offer undergraduate degrees that are more affordable than this average.
-The most affordable options for business degrees in Minnesota on our list are Minnesota State University – Mankato, which has tuition of $7,858 and average offered financial aid of $5,075, and St. Cloud State University, with tuition and average financial aid figures of $7,910 and $5,204 respectively.
+The most affordable options for business degrees in Minnesota on our list are Minnesota State University – Mankato, which has a tuition of $7,858 and average offered financial aid of $5,075, and St. Cloud State University, with tuition and average financial aid figures of $7,910 and $5,204 respectively.

-Acceptance rates are generally high at most Minnesota undergraduate business schools, with all schools having acceptance rates over 50%, and five schools having over 70% acceptance.
-St. Cloud State University has the highest acceptance rate, at 85%, while the Southwest Minnesota State University has the lowest acceptance rate at just 54%.
+Acceptance rates are generally high at most Minnesota undergraduate business schools, with all schools having acceptance rates over 50% and five schools having over 70% acceptance.
+St. Cloud State University has the highest acceptance rate, at 85%, while Southwest Minnesota State University has the lowest acceptance rate at just 54%.

 Below you will find a table showing essential data, including in-state tuition costs, average financial aid received per student, college acceptance rates, median SAT and ACT scores, and graduation rates.
 You can click on the column headers to sort the table.